What To Expect

 Wide-angle Photography

-At NBVC we also have digital wide-angle photography to photograph the more peripheral areas of the retina.
+We use digital wide-angle photography to photograph the more peripheral areas of the retina.
 Wide-angle angiography is also commonly performed if vascular disorders involve the peripheral retina.

 Ultrasound